 TED talks.
 When I was in high school, these were boring YouTube speakers in different subjects and for some reason my teachers always found a way to find the least interesting ones.
 Then college came, luckily for me I was in classes geared towards my career and also towards what I enjoyed learning about.
 What I enjoy learning about happens to be how/why others learn, which just makes me laugh sometimes.
 I find it fascinating all the new information coming out about how most of what we have learned and how we’ve been learning is not necessarily the best way.
-It is interesting to see the shifts from teaching everyone the same way, to starting to use multiple ways to teach, and a recent one I am just now hearing about called hackschooling.
+It is interesting to see the shifts, from teaching everyone the same way, to starting to use multiple ways to teach.
+A recent one I have been hearing about is called hackschooling.

 Unfortunately, I do not have a simple solution to create a more “hack-friendly” environment for students on a nationwide scale.
 I do know that I have power over my future classroom, however small it is.
 I plan to keep this hacking idea in mind because it is a revolutionary way of thinking, making sure students are enjoying learning, enjoying the life they live, and knowing how to love their life in the future, where ever it may take them, is my greatest goal as a future educator.